Itvisors/mendix-FeedbackNotification/README.md

 - Right to left: Show content right to left.
 - Newest on top: Show newest notification on top.
 - Limit: Limit amount of notifications to be shown at the same time.
 0 means no limit.
+- Stacked Notifications: Whether or not to stack notifications.
+Note that if you use this together with auto closing after X ms, the timer starts when the notification is added to the stack.

 ### Close notification
 - Close after: Notification will be closed after this time (in ms).
 Set to 0 to let the user close it himself.